AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Findings

 \begin{quote} ``\textit{idk if im impressed or scared like these ai art are STEALIN artists art omd}''

 ``\textit{many AIs that seek to draw the human, what they do is plagiarise the art of a list of authors, is just coming out.}''

-``\textit{AI art is theft}'' \end{quote} People think that why AI can generate high-quality paintings because of plagiarising the artists' paintings, which are not thought out by themselves, and therefore, AI painting should not be accepted and spread.
+``\textit{AI art is theft}'' \end{quote} People think that AI can generate high-quality paintings by plagiarising the artists' paintings, which are not thought out by themselves, and therefore, AI paintings should not be accepted and spread.